quxdev/qux/README.md

 Qux is a django template with augmented models, extra template tags, and useful utilities.

+It is similar in intent to django_extensions, a massively useful tool.

 - [Core](auth/README.md)
 - Auth
 - SEO